karpierz/tox-backtick/README.rst

        it’s hacked, but heh, better than nothing)
 -  \[x\] If evaluating through a shell, automatically add said shell to ``allowlist_externals`` section
+-  \[x\] Use the command string as is if 1st character in the command string is the + char (immediately after initial backtick).
+Bypasses the use of shlex.split() before handing off to tox_env.execute().
 -  \[x\] Have a working package
 -  \[ \] Write user documentation